 (Google can give preferential treatment to sites that are clearly authorities on certain topics, and contain a lot of content focused on topically relevant phrases).

-I like this ‘clustering’ feature, but I think it needs a little bit of work — some of the results can be a little bit off target.
+I like this ‘clustering’ feature, but I think it needs a little bit of work — when experimenting with it, I found that some of the suggestions it supplied were rather off target.

 SpyFu lets you build keyword lists too, but the process for doing so is quite confusing.
 Rather than just being able to create individual lists based around topics of your choosing (as is the case with Semrush), you have to associate them with particular domains and ‘projects’.